-The territory where the licensee can exploit the IP should be clearly defined.
-Licences may be worldwide, cover a region such as the European Union or one country only.
-This is something to be agreed upon by the parties based on where the licensee plans to use the IP: e.g. the territory where a trademark will be used, including considerations related to online business activities.
+The definition of the territory where the licensee can exploit the IP should be clearly defined.
+Licences may be worldwide, cover a region such as the European Union or simply a country.
+This is something to be agreed on by the parties based on where the licensee plans to use the IP: e.g. the territory where a trade mark will be used, including considerations related online business activities?